dominictarr/async-chain/readme.markdown

 if a method calls back with an argument in the first slot Chain will emit 'error'

+also, an Chains emits a 'change' event, that emits the same arguments as the normal event, but with the event name as the first argument.

 ##conventions

 async-chains depends on some strict conventions.